AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Added :ref:`scenarioGaussMarkovRandomWalk` to showcase ``GaussMarkov`` class functionality
 - Added unit test coverage for ``GaussMarkov`` implementation in :ref:`tempMeasurement`, :ref:`simpleNav` and :ref:`planetNav`.
+- Fixed SWIG array handling for message payloads on macOS, particularly addressing issues with uint8_t arrays and other array types in message payloads.
+This resolves compatibility issues between SWIG's array typemaps and builds.

 Version 2.5.0 (Sept.
 30, 2024)